dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] "Criteria on intermediate nodes".
+I can't believe I missed this.
+We need to be able to match not just on the root and the leaves but on the intermediate entities in between.
+For example, the "North/South/North" query example can't be expressed correctly because the "South/North" part can't be expressed.
-* [ ] (UPDATE 2023-05-10 work on this next) Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query by something like "find states adjacent to states that have at least a ZIP code with a population of 1,000,000"
+* [x] DONE (UPDATE 2023-05-10 work on this next) Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query across associations
-  (or a more illustrative query if you can think of one)
   * DONE Define the adjacencies data.
   * DONE Define the state data (code and name).
   * DONE Incorporate the state data into the Arrow data model.
   * DONE Load the adjacencies data into the in-memory format.
   * DONE Wire up the association columns correctly in `app/`
   * DONE Implement a query across state adjacencies data.
-  * Implement the "North", "South", "North" query.
 * [x] DONE Create a generic graph query API plus a (overtly simple) query execution engine.
 The graph API only supports schema-ful graphs (does this matter?).
 The query execution engine should prune the vector lists (i can't find words for this right now).